British firms (organised crime): Glasgow crime families

 In analogy with London, the city of Glasgow has been home to Scottish crime families involved in drug trafficking, weapon trafficking, extortion, kidnapping, scrap dealing and murder.
 The syndicates of Arthur Thompson or Thomas McGraw are prime examples of Glasgow crime clans.
 The nature of gangs in Glasgow also has a sectarian influence imported from Ireland.
-Glasgow's crime families are often involved in violent feuds, as with the vendetta between the Daniel clan and the Lyons clan.
+Glasgow's crime families are often involved in violent feuds, as with the vendetta between the Daniel clan and the Lyons Crime Family.

 Other examples

 White British crime families operate in many other cities in the United Kingdom as well, other known centres being Newcastle upon Tyne, Nottingham and Manchester.
 Firms outside of the more well-known London, Liverpool and Glasgow areas include the Noonans of Manchester or the Sayers in Newcastle.

-Black British street gangs, such as the Tottenham Mandem and the Cheetham Hillbillies are generally not described as being part of the traditional British crime firms, which is more associated with the White British crime families from the working class districts.
+Black British street gangs, such as the Tottenham Mandem and the Cheetham Hillbillies, are generally not described as being part of the traditional British crime firms, which is more associated with the White British crime families from the working class districts.
 Black British street gangs are nevertheless an active part of the British underworld and may have connections to the White firms, the Adams crime family as an example.